madprops/cromulant/README.md

 The ant with the highest score is shown in the footer.

-Clicking the footer scrolls to the bottom.

-There is a filter to filter updates.

 ## Usage

 Just open it, hatch some ants, and place it somewhere in your monitor.

 ## Algorithm

-A random ant from ants that haven't had an update in at least 10 minutes is picked.

-Or any ant is picked if none meet that requirement.
+A random ant is picked based on weights (oldest update date weighs more).

-Then a number between 1 and 10 is randomly picked.
+Then a random number between 1 and 10 is picked.

 For each number an action happens to produce an update.